Submitting Jobs That Use GPUs

 mediumjob type will be used as the default.
 If your jobs will run in less than 12 hours, it is advantageous to indicate that they are “short” jobs because you will be able to have more jobs running at once.

-attributes shown above.
-If you want a certain class of GPU, use
+require_gpus.
+For example, if you want a certain class of GPU, represented by the attribute

 You can see a table of the different attributes that HTCondor tracks about the GPU nodes, and how to explore their values, in the section on Using condor_status to explore GPUs.